julianlastuvka/Budget/README.md

 		If the information does not match or you left a field blank, an error message will appear.

 #### Budget (Presupuesto):
-	You can visualize your annualy and montly budget in the "see expenses" (Ver gastos) or "add expenses" (Agregar gastos) pages.
+	You can visualize your annual and monthly budget in the "see expenses" (Ver gastos) or "add expenses" (Agregar gastos) pages.
 If you want to change it, you can do so in the "account" (Cuenta) page.